CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are available from registry and that Helm and kubectl are installed on your system.

-Before proceding, you have to validate the name of the EBS Storage Class name to be used during the setup of Persistent volumes:
- - Run "kubectl get sc" to see the available Storage Classes.
-For instance:

-		NAME            PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE gp2 (default)   kubernetes.io/aws-ebs   Delete          WaitForFirstConsumer   false                  5d15h

- - If no suitable Storage Class is available, use ex_ebs-storage-class.yaml to create one:
-	- Run "kubectl apply -f ex_ebs-storage-class.yaml"
-	- This will create a Storage Class named _castimaging-ebs_

- - Update values.yaml file with the name of the Storage Class (gp2 if available or castimaging-ebs for instance):

-		storage:
-  			className: gp2

 **1. Run the installation batch**